-Using the power button to toggle between modes
+1. Tap the power button to change modes

 This one is straight forward.
-Just click the power button on the side of your GoPro, and you’ll cycle through the various modes:
+Just click the power button on the side of your GoPro to cycle through the modes:

 - Time Lapse Video

-When you’re out on an adventure, wearing gloves, or have your hands on handlebars–whatever–and you can’t fiddle with your action camera to start a recording–just tell your GoPro what you want to do–and it magically obeys!
+If you’re on an adventure, wearing gloves, have your hands on handlebars–whatever–and can’t fiddle with your action camera to start a recording, tell your GoPro what you want to do, and it obeys!